Moving to Brighton | A Complete Guide to Life by the Sea

 Brighton station sits at the top of Queen’s Road and connects straight into central London.
 Typical weekday services run every few minutes at peaks, with fastest journeys to the London terminals usually around the hour mark.
 Off-peak services are slightly slower but still straightforward for hybrid workers.
 Gatwick Airport is on the same main line, which makes early flights easy from the seafront.
 Tips for rail users: peak trains are busy so book seats where possible and build in a buffer if you are heading for connections.
 If you are choosing a neighbourhood, note walking times or bus links to Brighton, Hove, Preston Park or London Road stations.

-Popular London routes
+Popular London Routes

 London Victoria is the classic commuter route for the West End and the Victoria area with simple Underground links onward.
 London Bridge, Blackfriars, City Thameslink and Farringdon serve the City and Midtown and give direct interchange with the Elizabeth line at Farringdon.
 Gatwick Airport sits on the same line and is an easy hop for flights.
 If you are scheduling a move on a weekday, we avoid streets near the stations during the morning and evening peaks to keep loading efficient.